Brad Parscale Says Jan. 6 Panel Subpoenaed His Phone Records

 Trump’s former data guru told Fox that the proposal was the “largest budget ever of Election Day operations, in partnership with the RNC.”
 They would “have lawyers everywhere, file suits beforehand, protect beforehand,” Parscale said.
 He continued that the plan “fell apart” between last July, when he left, and Election Day.
 “And that’s a question.
 I don’t know exactly what the answer is.
 But, from everything I’m hearing, it did not occur,” Parscale claimed.

-But at some point Parscale’s pre-planned barrage shifted focus to a coordinated effort to challenge the results.
+But at some point Parscale’s planned barrage shifted focus to a coordinated effort to challenge the results.
 And the man who replaced Parscale, Bill Stepien, appears far more involved in that effort.

 Stepien was subpoenaed by the committee in early November, and his testimony was slated for this past Monday.
 However, his appearance was reportedly delayed, because he had been “engaging with the committee,” CNN reported.